 20th – 23rd May 2021

 Stockholm is an inspiring mix of past, present and future; beautiful old cobbled streets and gabled buildings mix with modern design and contemporary architecture.
-The paintings we will study range from Old Masters such as Rembrandt, Rubens and Goya, the Impressionists, much loved Swedish artists Carl Larsson and Anders Zorn, as well as a good body of work by Norwegian Edvard Munch.
-We shall travel by boat to visit the Summer Palace with beautiful grounds and Chinese Pavilion, see a wonderful galleon (in far better condition than our Mary Rose) and watch the ballet at the beautiful Royal Opera House.
+The paintings we will study range from Old Masters such as Rembrandt, Rubens and Goya, the Impressionists, much loved Swedish artists Carl Larsson and Anders Zorn.
+We shall travel by boat to visit the Summer Palace with beautiful grounds and Chinese Pavilion and see a wonderful galleon (in far better condition than our Mary Rose).

 Not only is there a wealth of culture to visit, but throughout the fourteen islands fabulous shops line up beside excellent restaurants, renowned for their fresh produce.
 Our hotel is a perfect mix of Swedish style and hospitality with views over the bay.
 Join us for this new exciting venture.